mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![Download Jenkins Artifact](images/downloadjenkinsartifact.png)

-1. Finally, we will publish the artifacts to Team Services.
+1. Finally, we will publish the artifacts to VSTS.

 1. Click **Save & queue** to save the build definition and start a new build.

 ## Deploying Jenkins Artifacts with Release Management

-Next, we will configure Visual Studio Team Services Release Management to fetch and deploy the artifacts produced by the build.
+Next, we will configure Visual Studio VSTS Release Management to fetch and deploy the artifacts produced by the build.

 1. As we are deploying to Azure, we will need to create an endpoint to Azure.
 You should also create an endpoint to Jenkins, if you have not done it before